asimwe1/rust_chatapp/site/guide/requests.md

   * A handler returns a [`Responder`](/guide/responses/#responder) that fails.
   * No matching route was found.

-If any of these conditions occurs, Rocket returns an error to the client.
+If any of these conditions occur, Rocket returns an error to the client.
 To do so, Rocket invokes the _error catcher_ corresponding to the error's status code.
 A catcher is like a route, except it only handles errors.
 Catchers are declared via the `error` attribute, which takes a single integer corresponding to the